SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 - the Kubernetes service account associated with the Solace pod must have sufficient rights to patch the pod's label when the active event broker is service ready
 - the Solace pods must be able to communicate with the Kubernetes API at `kubernetes.default.svc.cluster.local` at port $KUBERNETES_SERVICE_PORT.
 You can find out the address and port by [SSH into the pod](#ssh-access-to-individual-message-brokers).

-### PubSub+ Docker image
+### Specifying the PubSub+ Docker image for the deployment

+#### Source container registry

 The `image.repository` and `image.tag` parameters specify the PubSub+ Docker image to be used for the deployment.
-They can either point to an image in a public or private Docker repo.
+They can either point to an image in a public or in a private Docker container registry.

-The default image location is the latest from the Solace [public Docker Hub repo](//hub.docker.com/r/solace/solace-pubsub-standard/).
-It is recommended to specify `image.tag` for traceability purposs.
+The default parameters point to the latest release of the free PubSub+ Standard Edition from the [public Solace Docker Hub repo](//hub.docker.com/r/solace/solace-pubsub-standard/).
+It is generally recommended to set `image.tag` to a specific build for traceability purposes.

-Decide which PubSub+ image to use.

-**Hint:** You may skip the rest of this step if not using a private Docker image registry (e.g.: GCR, ECR or Harbor).
-The free PubSub+ Standard Edition is available from the [public Docker Hub registry](//hub.docker.com/r/solace/solace-pubsub-standard/tags/ ), the image reference is `solace/solace-pubsub-standard:<TagName>`.
+The following steps are applicable if using a private Docker container registry (e.g.: GCR, ECR or Harbor):
+1. Get the Solace PubSub+ event broker Docker image tar.gz archive
+2. Load the image into the private Docker registry

 To get the PubSub+ event broker Docker image URL, go to the Solace Developer Portal and download the Solace PubSub+ software event broker as a **docker** image or obtain your version from Solace Support.